 Embrace the vegetables

-Scared of meat food-poisoning?
+Scared of meat food poisoning?
 The number one solution is to go veggie during your time in the country.
 A large part of Indian cuisine is based around vegetable dishes, often taking up most of the menu at restaurants.
 There are still plenty of meat dishes available but be careful, stick to buying it from recommended sources and, in general, avoid buying it from street food stalls.

 Watch the water

 A lot of the time it’s not raw meat that’s going to give you food poisoning, it’s how the food is cooked.
-In India the tap water isn’t safe to drink so that means sticking to bottled water.
+In India the tap water isn’t safe to drink so that means sticking to filtered and bottled water.
 Likewise, you need to think about where the water is being used.
 If you’re at a food vender just serving fruit or vegetables dishes bear in mind that they may still be risky due to using contaminated water at the wrong point in cooking.

 Do dairy right